Why do US companies choose Ukraine over India, China, and Latin American Countries for offshore software development?

 - Drew Dorgan, globalHMA and Workhorse Development Owner, Talks About How a Dedicated Developer in Ukraine Changed Everything for Her App Business

 - Hiring Developers Overseas: How Does the Ukrainian Mentality and Work Ethic Compare to Western Europe, the USA, and Asia?

-- How Many Software Developers Are There in the US and the World?
+- How Many Software Developers Are in the US and the World in 2019?